rrcobb/blog/src/pages/posts/2022-07-08-review-play-in-predictive-minds-a-cognitive-theory-of-play.md

 > this characterizes a fundamental aspect of play: The tireless pursuit of just-right surprises

 Seeking novelty but not too much difficulty... this is what play looks like!

-Kids get intimidated / frustrated / turned off by things that seem to hard, and bored by things that are old / too easy.
-Seems nice to have a theory that matches our intutions about what play behaviors are like.
+Kids get intimidated, frustrated, or turned off by things that seem to hard, and bored by things that are old or too easy.
+I'm glad that the theory matches our intutions about what play behaviors are like.

 > For example, children may build a block tower to see what happens when they knock it over; they may transform a banal piece of asphalt into a hopscotch grid; and they may turn a dreary stack of blankets into a fort to defend the center of the living room.
 Through these means, **in a hunt for positive valence, children create and establish an environment tailored to the generation and further investigation of surprise and uncertainty.**

-'Creating surprise and uncertainty' isn't an _obvious_ insight about what characterizes play, but it does seem like a _true_ insight.
+'Creating surprise and uncertainty' isn't an obviously what characterizes play, but it does seem true.

 > One could say that play is not only about epistemic foraging, it is also about epistemic farming.